opensearch-project/documentation-website/_opensearch/install/tar.md

 # Tarball

-The tarball provides a self-contained directory with everything you need to run OpenSearch, including an integrated Java Development Kit (JDK).
+OpenSearch offers many installation methods.
+One such method is to install OpenSearch manually from a tarball.
+The tarball is a self-contained directory with everything you need to run OpenSearch, including an integrated Java Development Kit (JDK).
 The tarball is a good option for testing and development.

 After downloading and unpacking the archive, OpenSearch is ready to configure and use.
 Experienced OpenSearch users may have predefined configurations that they will apply to their host after downloading the tarball.
 A quickstart guide with basic recommended settings is included below for new users.

-This installation method is supported by most Linux distributions including, but not limited to, CentOS 7, Amazon Linux 2, and Ubuntu 18.04.
+This installation method is compatible with most Linux distributions including, but not limited to, CentOS 7, Amazon Linux 2, and Ubuntu 18.04.
 If you have your own Java installation and set the environment variable `JAVA_HOME` in the terminal, macOS works as well.

 This document assumes that you are comfortable working from the Linux command line interface.
 You should understand how to input commands, navigate between directories, and edit text files.
 Some example commands reference the `vi` text editor, but that is strictly for demonstration purposes and is not meant to endorse `vi`.
 {:.note}